 Michael Talbot is an Australian writer, whose books originally were only science fiction, combining quantum physics and spirituality.
 However, it appears that many scientists today share his theory and do not consider it science fiction.
 This new theory of reality says that the physical universe is nothing more than a hologram, ie an illusion, a projection of a certain initial level of the world.

-To understand what a hologram is remember the movie Star Wars when the robot with a laser creates a three-dimensional image in space that seems completely real.
-Perhaps, our whole world is such a hologram that is projected from such a deep level of reality in which there are no concepts as time and space?
-David Bohm and Karl Pribram answer this question “yes”.
+To understand what a hologram is, remember the movie Star Wars when the robot with a laser creates a three-dimensional image in space that seems completely real.
+Perhaps, our whole world is such a hologram that is projected from such a deep level of reality in which there are no concepts like time and space?
+David Bohm and Karl Pribram give a positive answer to this question.

-In 1985, the famous professor of psychiatry Stanislav Grof in his book said that the current theories of neuroscience are not consistent, while the new holographic theory can explain many of the phenomena of so-called altered states of consciousness.
+In 1985, the famous professor of psychiatry Stanislav Grof in his book said that the current theories of neuroscience are not consistent, while the new holographic theory could possibly explain many of the phenomena associated with the so-called altered states of consciousness.

-In 1987, physicist Fred Alan Wolf with the new theory explained the phenomenon of astral projection and the essence of dreams.
-According to him, dreams are the moving of consciousness to parallel levels of reality.
+In 1987, physicist Fred Alan Wolf in his book “The Dreaming Universe: A Mind-Expanding Journey Into the Realm Where Psyche and Physics Meet” explained the phenomenon of astral projection and the essence of dreams.
+According to him, dreams are the transference of consciousness to the parallel levels of reality.